Flyers cough up 3-1 lead to Senators, drop both games of back-to-back

 The Flyers are 1-2-0 on their four-game homestand.

+"It's only two games," Sean Couturier said.
+"We've been going one game at a time anyway all year, that's our mindset.
+It's not going to change now.
+It's a tough loss, but we're still all right here.
+We'll be ready for Tuesday's game."

-Egor Zamula gave the Flyers (25-16-6) an early jolt with two first-period goals.
+Egor Zamula provided the Flyers (25-16-6) an early jolt with two first-period goals.
 He finished with an assist, as well.

 Farabee also had a three-point day (one goal, two assists).
 With 39 points, he has already matched his career high only 47 games into the season.